-Since 2021, the NFL regular season will be started from Thursday, September 8, 2022, where the defending Super Bowl champion Los Angeles Rams host the game and conclude on Sunday, January 8, 2023.
+The 2022-2023 NFL regular season will be started from Thursday, September 8, 2022, where the defending Super Bowl champion Los Angeles Rams host the game and conclude on Sunday, January 8, 2023.
 The playoffs round after the regular season begins on January 14, 2023, and ends with the Super Bowl LVII on February 12, 2023.
-For the third time, the league expanded the 16-game schedule to 17 games from the 2021-22 regular season which consists of 272 games, with each of the 32 clubs playing 17 games over the course of 18 weeks and one bye week.
+For the third time, the league expanded the 16-game schedule to 17 games from the 2022-23 regular season which consists of 272 games, with each of the 32 clubs playing 17 games over the course of 18 weeks and one bye week.

 The games are normally arranged in five-hour intervals throughout the week.
 On Thursday night, the first game of the week is usually played.
-Most of the games are scheduled from Sunday afternoon kicks off at 1:00 PM (ET), late afternoon kicking off at 4:05 or 4:25 p.m.
+Most of the games are scheduled from Sunday afternoon kicks off at 1:00 PM (ET), late afternoon kicks off at 4:05 or 4:25 p.m.
 (ET), and Sunday night game at 8:20 PM (ET).
 Finally, in addition to the other regularly planned games, another Monday night game begins at 8:15 p.m.
 ET.

 The broadcasting contracts specify who will broadcast each game.
 The Sunday afternoon games every week for American Football Conference host on CBS, Fox holds the National Football Conference games, while Sunday Night Football on NBC.
 The NFL Network holds the Thursday night game rights and ESPN broadcasts the Monday Night game.
 If teams from both conferences face each other, the coverage will be handled by the television network that has the rights to the away team.
 For each local television market, three Sunday afternoon games are broadcast.

 The NFL has tight rules and a methodology for determining which teams will face off against each other from year to year.
 The algorithm is based on current division alignments and last season’s final division standings.
 When preparing a schedule for the NFL regular-season games, the algorithm takes this into account.